Policies & Processes

 I already have my XXXX course approved as an online course, do I need to do anything?No, not until the course is due to be re-reviewed.
 Make sure the course appears in the RCHSS online modality database.
 The database will note when the course re-review is needed.

 How do I know what courses have been approved for online teaching?Check the RCHSS online modality database for a complete listing of all courses.
 If you do not see a course on the list that you think should be approved, and have supporting documentation of a review, it can be added to the database.
 Contact Kris DuRocher (email@example.com)

 I have my XXXX course approved as a hybrid course, can I teach it as an online course?No. While an online course can be taught as a hybrid course, a hybrid course can only be taught as a hybrid course.

 I already have my XXXX course approved as a hybrid course, can I teach it as a hybrid course in Fall 2023, or does it have to be approved as an online course?Yes, as long as your hybrid course appears in the RCHSS hybrid modality database you can teach in the modality for which it was approved.

 I have a 15-week online course approved; do I need to get it approved as an 8-week summer course?No. In a sustainable design model, once you build an online course and have it approved you can modify it to suit different course modalities and approaches.

 Can I change items in my approved course, like add or change readings?Yes, but we need to ensure that any added items are accessible.
-The Office of Digital Education has tutorials for accessibility that can assist, or reach out for individual support.
+The tutorials for accessibility can assist, or reach to DLI for assistance.